VedavyasaRao/ModernCPP/README.md

 C++11 introduces a new memory model and the concurrency library to support multi threaded peogramming.
 More details can be found [here](https://modcpp11.blogspot.com/search/label/concurrency).
 ### exceptions
-In C++ 11, a new family of classes were introduced to handle exceptions with exception class as its root.
+In C++ 11, a new family of classes were introduced to handle exceptions with *exception* class as its root.
-The derived classes overrides what() to return error string.
-In addition, newer classes such as error_code and error_condition  were added to return additional error information.
+The derived classes overrides *what()* to return error string.
+In addition, newer classes such as *error_code* and *error_condition*  were added to return additional error information.
 More details can be found [here](https://modcpp11.blogspot.com/search/label/exceptions).
 ### io stream
 The IOStreams provides classes to perform IO for console, disk and memory as an alternative to CRT functions.
 In C++11, new classes were introduced to handle currency and time.
 More details can be found [here](https://modcpp11.blogspot.com/search/label/io%20stream).
 ### localization
 Each country has one or more native speaking languages and writing systems or a scripts, numbering symbols, number grouping symbol, decimal point symbol, currency symbols, date format etc.
-The locale and facets classes provide the support for all these aspects so that it can be integrated into the daily lives of the people, government and businesses etc.
+The *locale* and *facet* classes provide the support for all these aspects so that it can be integrated into the daily lives of the people, government and businesses etc.
 More details can be found [here](https://modcpp11.blogspot.com/search/label/localization).
 ### numeric limits
 numeric_limits is a template class that defines functions such as min(), max() along with host of other functions that are related to arithmetic types.
 Specialized classes from numeric_limits are defined for fundamental arithmetic types such as int, double.
 These methods in these classes can be used instead of  of macros such as INT_MAX.